 Between Merino wool and recycled polyester, Patagonia managed to crank up the heat while staying incredibly breathable to top the leaderboards in various niches.
 Its flexibility makes it not only one of Patagonia’s best base layers but one of the best on the market.

-Stay warm, stay light, and stay frosty in style.
+Stay warm, stay light, and stay frosty in style in this Patagonia wool base layer.
 Available in subtle stripes or straight black, there is no better introduction to the benefits of a base layer than this powerhouse.
 The Capilene Air Crew sets the standard for which every other base layer on the market tries to compete, and it’s going to be a long time before anyone else approaches the crown.

 - Type – Mid, bottoms